Vignettes of life: C'est la vie

 “Oh, God.”
 I knew I shouldn’t have come.

-Another smile that is probably meant to be reassuring, but it only makes Kaori want to scream.
+Another smile that is probably meant to be reassuring but only makes Kaori want to scream.
 “It’ll be okay.
 You’ll have to have regular checkups, though.”

 Which I didn’t have, is that what you want to tell me?